josephwoodward/DotNetInstallSdkGlobalTool/README.md

 You can also find InstallSdkGlobalTool [on NuGet here](https://www.nuget.org/packages/InstallSdkGlobalTool/).

-## Usage:
+## Features:

 You can use this tool to download and install .NET Core SDK versions based on a variety of ways, these are:

 ### Install based on global.json

-1. Navigate to a directory that contains a `global.json` file in your terminal.
+1. Navigate to any directory within your .NET Core application that has a `global.json` file.
 2. Run `$ dotnet install-sdk`

-The .NET Core Install SDK global tool will then download and launch the installer for the version of the SDK dictated by the global.json file.
+The .NET Core Install SDK global tool will then scan the project directories for a global.json file.
+If found it will download and install the SDK dictated by the global.json file.

 ### Install latest .NET Core SDK Preview